Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Ergodicity for the centered Fleming-Viot process

-\begin{Thm} There exists a unique invariant probability measure $\pi$ for $\left(Z_{t}\right)_{t\geqslant 0}$ and constants $\alpha, \beta \in (0,+\infty)$ such that for all $\mu \in \MM_{1}^{c,2}(\R)$, for all $T \geqslant 0$, \end{Thm}
+\begin{Thm} There exists a unique invariant probability measure $\pi$ for $\left(Z_{t}\right)_{t\geqslant 0}$ and constants $\alpha, \beta \in (0,+\infty)$ such that for all $\mu \in \MM_{1}^{c,2}({ \R^{d}})$, for all $T \geqslant 0$, \end{Thm}

-The main part of this section is devoted to the proof of this result (Subsections \ref{Ergodicite_Sect_4.1} to \ref{Ergodicite_Sect_4.5}) and in Subsection \ref{Ergodicite_Sect_4.6}, we characterise the invariant measure of the centered \textsc{Fleming-Viot} process.
-In Subsection \ref{Ergodicite_Sect_4.1} we construct the centered \textsc{Moran} process and we establish its convergence in law to the centered \textsc{Fleming-Viot} process.
-In Subsections \ref{Ergodicite_Sect_4.2} and \ref{Ergodicite_Sect_4.3}, we construct, backward in time, the \textsc{Moran} process, its centered version and we exploit its relationship with the \textsc{Kingman} coalescent in order to prove in Subsection \ref{Ergodicite_Sect_4.4} an exponential coupling in total variation for the \textsc{Moran} process.
-We finally deduce, in Subsection \ref{Ergodicite_Sect_4.5}, the proof of the main result announced by letting the number of particles go to infinity.
+The main part of this section is devoted to the proof of this result (Sections \ref{Ergodicite_Sect_4.1} to \ref{Ergodicite_Sect_4.4}) and in Section \ref{Ergodicite_Sect_4.6}, we characterise the invariant measure of the centered \textsc{Fleming-Viot} process.
+In Section \ref{Ergodicite_Sect_4.1} we construct the centered \textsc{Moran} process and we establish its convergence in law to the centered \textsc{Fleming-Viot} process.
+In Section \ref{Ergodicite_Sect_4.2} we construct, backward in time, the \textsc{Moran} process, its centered version and we exploit its relationship with the \textsc{Kingman} coalescent in order to prove in Section \ref{Ergodicite_Sect_4.4} an exponential coupling in total variation for the \textsc{Moran} process.
+We finally deduce the main result announced by letting the number of particles go to infinity.